johannesmik/neurons/docs/intro/srm_network.rst

 As you see it didn't take much to simulate our first SRM network: just under 10 lines of Python code.

-In the next section we'll see how we can visualize our results.
+In the next part of the tutorial section we'll see how we can :doc:`learn the parameters based on the STDP model <learn>`.

 Sourcecode
 ----------